Are you new to using Command Prompt and want to learn how to clear it?

 You can use the methods described in this itechguide to clear command prompt in both Linux and Windows!

 I hope you found this guide helpful.
-If you found this guide helpful, kindly spare 2 minutes to share your experience with our community at [discourse_topic_url].
+If you found this guide helpful, click on “Yes” beside the “Was this page helpful” question below.

 Finally, for more Windows 10 Itechguides, visit our Windows 10 How-To page.